-Effective school leaders structure and monitor a school learning environment that improves learning for all of Florida's diverse
+Effective school leaders structure and monitor a school learning environment that improves learning for all of Florida's diverse student population.

 - Maintains a safe, respectful and inclusive student-centered learning environment that is focused on equitable opportunities for learning and building a foundation for a fulfilling life in a democratic society and global economy;

 - Recognizes and uses diversity as an asset in the development and implementation of procedures and practices that motivate all students and improve student learning;